prime31/zig-renderkit/README.md

 `RenderKit` is just a pure backend render API abstraction layer.
 In order to get something on screen, it requires an OS window and a graphics context.
 The companion [GameKit repository](https://github.com/prime31/zig-gamekit) provides all of that and more.
 It has all the high-level abstractions needed to make fast, efficient 2D games. `GameKit` can be used to help with building new backends, as a standalone 2D framework or as inspiration for using `RenderKit` in your own projects.

+## Dependencies
+RenderKit has just one external dependency: SDL.
+You can install SDL with the package manager of your choice.
+On macOS if you intend to use the Metal renderer you will need to build from source until the next SDL release drops.

 ### Usage
 - clone the repository: `git clone https://github.com/prime31/zig-renderkit`
 - in your projects build.zig, pass your `LibExeObjStep` to `addRenderKitToArtifact` in `RenderKit`'s build.zig